KseniyaShestakova/EPFL_internship/tools.md

   from namespace and name, key
 *  `j_kv_put` - actually makes a new operation and adds it to the batch, this operation handles current kv and value

-### Questions:
-1. What is enzo in the plan?
-2. *Julea has a tool to gather server statistics*.
-What should I use to measure performance?
-3. *Clients provide interfaces that can be used by applications or other I/O libraries.* How do clients provide those interfaces?
-(3.1)
-4. How are different backends connected to JULEA (like BlueStore)?